-If your favorite activities are climbing and 2007. alpinism, you'll also find plenty of attractive objectives in the mountains above The following routes are the most recom-Jezersko.
-The first documented route on mended lines with the best rock quality of our walls was climbed more than a century the area. ago, and today our mountains boast more than 350 lines with grades ranging from II to New central direction in Velika Baba VII (UIAA).
-Many of them have already seen IV/III, 700 m, 5 h winter ascents and some have even been First ascent: Adolf Plattner and Hans Schinskied.
-There's good climbing all over the val- dler, June 1994. ley: Velika Baba, Ledinski vrh, Koroška Rinka, In recent years, this has been by far the less faces and ridges of Kočna.
+If your favorite activities are climbing and alpinism, you'll also find plenty of attractive objectives in the mountains above Jezersko.
+The first documented route on our walls was climbed more than a century ago, and today our mountains boast more than 350 lines with grades ranging from II to VII (UIAA).
+Many of them have already seen winter ascents and some have even been skied.
+There's good climbing all over the valley: Velika Baba, Ledinski vrh, Koroška Rinka, Kranjska Rinka, Skuta, Trikot, Dolgi hrbet, Grintovec, Dolška škrbina, and the countless faces and ridges of Kočna.

 Most of the routes are 300 to 500 meters long, with the average grade ranging from III to V. The shortest lines are only around 200 meters, while the biggest objectives are more than 1,000 meters high.
 Most of the approaches and descents are relatively straightforward due to the abundance of marked paths in the area, with Makekova kočna, which has no marked paths, being the only exception to this rule.
-In general, the rock is guite loose, but there are some excellent routes where rock quality is very good.
+In general, the rock is quite loose, but there are some excellent routes where rock quality is very good.
 There's not much in-situ gear in most of the routes, only a couple of pitons at key places.
 Protection usually consists of pitons, since nuts and friends are quite hard to place.
 Some younger routes are equipped with bolts (mostly for the anchors), and the only fully bolted route is the Nova centralna smer on Velika Baba.

 Two climbing guidebooks for the area have been published: the first one (Ravenska kočna) came out in 1977 in Slovenian and German, and the second one (Jezersko) was published by the Alpine Association of Slovenia in 1999.
-A selection of winter itineraries is also included in the winter climb-ing guidebook Zimski vzponi, which was written by Gregor Kresal and published by Sidarta in
+A selection of winter itineraries is also included in the winter climbing guidebook Zimski vzponi, which was written by Gregor Kresal and published by Sidarta in 2007.